-In the era where a personal genome can be sequenced for less than $200, we now have access to a vast wealth of information about how DNA varies between human individuals - and between species as well.
+In the era where a personal genome can be sequenced for a few hundred dollars, we now have access to a vast wealth of information about how DNA varies between human individuals - and between species as well.

 Furthermore, rapidly advancing computational power - and the algorithms and mathematical models which can take advantage of it - enable us to find patterns in these genetic variations.
 In turn, these patterns can give us valuable insight into how we respond to different environmental factors, how human diseases arise, and more broadly, the link between genotype and phenotype.